 - Try sweetening your hot chocolate with maple syrup or honey.

-- If desired, omit the ground ginger.
-Or try ground cinnamon instead.
+- If desired, omit the ground ginger and try ground cinnamon instead.
 I love to make Mexican hot chocolate with cinnamon and a few drops of vanilla extract.
 Or add your own homemade pumpkin pie spice or apple pie spice, to taste.

 Looking for the convenience of instant hot cocoa?
 Measure out the powdered sugar, unsweetened cocoa, and ground ginger into a snack-size bag or small container.
 While you’re at it, make several bags, assembly line style.